 MX Configuration for Active FTP

-Configuration for inbound active FTP behind an MX appliance is a simple process.
+Configuration for inbound active FTP behind a security appliance is a simple process.
 Firewall rules must be constructed to allow inbound connections on port 21 and 20.
 Additional information about constructing firewall rules can be found here, and the following example below details a 1:1 NAT rule that allows inbound connections to an internal FTP server.

-By default, MX appliances allow all outbound connections, so no additional firewall configuration is necessary.
+By default, security appliances allow all outbound connections, so no additional firewall configuration is necessary.
 The following diagram outlines the flow of active FTP traffic, and where the MX comes into play: